 - Financial History: Any disclosed financial information that has been publicly released will give you a good idea of how the company has been performing and where the revenue is coming from.

-You’ll need a brokerage account to purchase publicly traded marijuana stocks.
-After you’ve established how much you can afford to spend (and potentially lose), you’ll be ready to register and fund your account.
-In addition, whether it’s exchange-traded funds or stocks, you’ll have a range of investment options to choose from.
-You’ll also have the choice of investing in fractional shares.
-If you’re looking to buy less than one full share, services such as Stockpile and Motif Investing provide that option.
+The simplest way to purchase publicly traded marijuana stocks is to open a brokerage account.
+After you’ve established how much you can afford to spend, you’ll be ready to register and fund your account.
+In addition, whether it’s exchange-traded funds (ETFs) or stocks that you’re interested in, you’ll have a range of investment options to choose from.

 – Self-sufficient investors

 |– Bank of America account holders

 – Those who prioritize customer support

 |– Sophisticated online traders

 – New investors who can afford to pay for assistance